shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 - On top, we are importing all the required packages.
 - Creating a class `TodoListModel` extending from `ChangeNotifier` class from `Provider` package.
-- Setting ganache's `_rpcUrl` and `_wsUrl` for the local environment.
+- Setting Ganache's `_rpcUrl` and `_wsUrl` for the local environment.
-- Setting the private key of any account from ganache by clicking on the Key icon.
+- Setting the private key of any account from Ganache (you can get this by clicking on the Key icon in the Ganache UI).

 ![Ganache Private Key](../../../.gitbook/assets/flutter-dapp-ganache-privatekey-demo.jpeg)

-- `Web3Client _client` used to connect to polygon blockchain with WebSockets.
-- `String _abiCode` is used to store the ABI of our smart contract.
-- `Credentials _credentials` contains the `Credential` object of the logged-in player.
-- `EthereumAddress _ownAddress` store the public key of the logged-in user.
-- `DeployedContract _contract` is an instance of our smart contract, which will be eventually used to communicate with the smart contract.
-- `_taskCount`, `_todos`, `_createTask`, `_updateTask`, `_deleteTask` and `_toggleComplete` are the functions deployed on our smart contract.
+`Web3Client _client` is used to connect to the Polygon blockchain with WebSockets. `String _abiCode` is used to store the ABI of our smart contract. `Credentials _credentials` contains the `Credential` object of the logged-in user. `EthereumAddress _ownAddress` is used to store the public key of the logged-in user. `DeployedContract _contract` is an instance of our smart contract, which will be eventually used to communicate with the smart contract. `_taskCount`, `_todos`, `_createTask`, `_updateTask`, `_deleteTask` and `_toggleComplete` are the functions of our deployed smart contract.

-After all the variable decleration add following functions in `TodoListModel` class :
+After all the variable declarations, add the following functions in the `TodoListModel` class :

 ```dart
 TodoListModel() {